rwilks-earthobs/msc_eo_challenge/README.md

 * This can be done manually in your folder explorer

 # Optional: Downloading More Data
-Work with the existing data provided should provide something to work with, however if during the course of your analysis you would like to look at additional Sentinel 2 data, the guide provided in the repo:
+Work with the existing data provided should provide something to work with, however if during the course of your analysis you would like to look at additional Sentinel 2 data and Landsat data, the guide provided in the repo:

     How to Access Sentinel 2 Data - Copernicus Open Access Hub.pdf

-should provide support for this.
+    How to Access Landsat Data - USGS EarthExplorer.pdf

 # Troubleshooting: Filepath Too Long